I’ve got a couple things today. So let’s get right to ’em.

 (And, yes, I did still let him tell me about his products and places I could use them in my next projects.)

-What this line of questioning does is create a better connection and build rapport with the vendor.
 And maybe even helps me find someone I want to connect with again in the future.

-Plus it can be fun.
-I’ve found it to be a great way to spend my time between the different seminars.
-(I’ll even forget to ask for their signature to win my door prizes…)
+I’ve found it a great way to spend time between the different seminars.
+[I’ll even forget to ask for their signature to win my door prizes…]

-So look for those opportunities to reverse this idea.
+Look for those opportunities to reverse this idea.

-Breakthrough the architect’s wall – if you can.
-Ask them more questions about themselves and their work.
-Don’t just have a one-sided conversation to spew at them during the brief time you have their attention.
-Save that for the follow-up meeting at their office.
-(We’ll talk about that in a minute…)
+Don’t just have a one-sided conversation to spew at them while you have their attention.
+Save that for the follow-up meeting at their office

 You don’t have to be shiny to be effective

-Most marketing departments seem to think you need more flash and gimmicks to get visitors to your booth.
-And that might get more people to stop and notice you.
+That might get more people to stop and notice you.
 And maybe try to “win a prize” or whatever you’re doing.

-His booth was simple.
-He didn’t have any banners or free coozies or pens.
 It was just the plain black backdrop and the little printed out sign the organizers provided.
-(We joked with him he wasn’t going to win the booth of the year award…)

-The form was your ticket for a chance to win $100.
 But you had to write in one idea of something in his realm of expertise you’d like him to come into your office to teach you and your firm about.

 That was it.